cappuccino/cappuccino.org/source/blog/2014-07-29-cappuccino-cucumber-cucapp.markdown

 Once you tell Cucumber to simulate an event, Cucapp does the rest for you.
 It sends a request on `/cucumber` to simulate a left click on a button.
 The data of the request consists of the name of the method (`simulateLeftClick:`) to use for the simulation and additional options (the shift key is pressed).

-Also, between two simulated events, Cucapp will automatically generate several `CPMouseMoved` between the two simulated event locations.
+Also, between two simulated events, Cucapp will automatically generate several `CPMouseMoved` events simulating movement between the two event locations.

 This is the Objective-J method called in our Cappuccino application (this method is injected automatically by Cucapp, it comes from the file `lib/Cucumber.j`):